Seneca EIS Portfolio Service

 The idea is simple: help SMEs manage their energy with great service and transparency.
 Practically this means each customer has a personal account manager and the call centre works on a three-ring guarantee, with an average query-resolution time of 90 seconds.
 Yü Energy provides flexible contracts and payment terms, and the billing and account platform has been designed to be as simple as possible.

 The founder is still the major shareholder.
 Other significant shareholders, besides Seneca Partners, include Octopus Investments, Miton Group, Legal & General and Artemis.
 In October 2018 an internal review highlighted Yu had underestimated the number of bills unlikely to be paid and overestimated the energy consumption of several of its customers.
-This has had an impact on expected profits for 2018 and caused the shares to fall in value.
+This has had an impact on expected profits for 2018 and caused the shares to fall in value, however, the company eventually posted a smaller than expected loss for the year.

 LoopUp Group (AIM quoted)